SirJonthe/arr/README.md

 Arrays in `arr` are still compatible, implicitly and explicitly, with C/C++ arrays and pointers, making them, essentially, a drop-in replacement for built-in C/C++ arrays and pointers.

-`arr` also introduces the concept of "slices", sub-arrays that do not own the referencing data themselves,
+`arr` also introduces the concept of "slices", sub-arrays that do not own the referencing data themselves.

 ## Usage
 `arr` provies two essential classes; `array` and `slice`.